microsoft/vscode-docs/docs/languages/javascript.md

 **Using a JSConfig or TSConfig**

-To enable type checking for JavaScript files that are part of a `jsconfig.json` or `tsconfig.json`, simply add `"checkJs": true` to the project's compiler options:
+To enable type checking for JavaScript files that are part of a `jsconfig.json` or `tsconfig.json`, add `"checkJs": true` to the project's compiler options:

 `jsconfig.json`: